 1) Economic growth.
 2) Boom and bust cycles

-A growing economy increases the availability of value, which improves the standard of living.
+A growing economy means the availability of value is increasing, so the standard of living is improving.

-Economics is the social science that tries to understand how an economy develops, by studying the behavior of the individual, including its social interactions, as well as through the use of logic to deduce consequent actions.
+Economics is the social science that tries to understand how an economy develops by studying the human action.

 FREE MARKET ECONOMY

 Competitive experimentation to satisfy consumers' desires in an efficient way is what drives an economy.

 Producers guided by the expectation/opportunity of profit, deploy capital for the creation of products and services.
 (Efficient = relatively few costs).

 Profit occurs when final goods provide more value than is destroyed in the creation process, that is, when the aggregate value for them is more than capital is depreciated .
 It means the producer added economic value to society.

 Interest generated guide new producers in their activity and are key to this coordination process of value creation.
 High interests make some producers/business to rise while negative interests make business to fall.